jcnelson/nftree/README.md

 * Blocking the release of subsequent NFTs until enough tickets have been mined.

 * Implementing a semi-fungible token.

+In all cases, the _owner_ of the NFTree receives the commission fees for minting NFTs off of it.
+What this means is that if Alice registers an NFTree that contains another NFTree, and Bob buys the inner NFTree, then the commission fees instantiated off of Bob's NFTree will go to Bob, not Alice.

 ## Standards Conformance